Morcón (Filipino cuisine): Description

 The sauce is cooked separately, and typically use garlic, onions, cheese, chili peppers, and bay leaves simmered in tomato sauce and water.
 The fried beef is added and braised over low heat until tender.
 Once cooked, the twine is removed and the beef is sliced into little discs.
 It is served with the sauce and is eaten with white rice.

 Similar dishes

-Morcón is visually similar to and uses similar ingredients as the more common Philippine embutido.
+Morcon is visually similar to and uses similar ingredients as the more common Philippine embutido.
 They are commonly confused with each other, but embutido is a steamed meatloaf that uses ground pork.